 You can then navigate to the option you like and select it to apply.

 When choosing a style, a number of presets will be applied.
-In the example below, we selected Grid Style 4 – Accent 1, the border, shading, font and paragraph formats as well as some of our layout formats such as cell margin settings have been changed.
+In the example below, we selected Grid Style 4—Accent 1; the border, shading, font, and paragraph formats, as well as some of our layout formats, such as cell margin settings, have been changed.

 Word Table with a new style on it

-This means any formats that we had before applying this style may be replaced such as the margin settings that we applied before.
+This means any formats that we had before applying this style may be replaced, such as the margin settings that we applied before.

-Simply right-click on the style option you want and choose 'Apply and Maintain Formatting' from the drop-down list.
+Right-click on the style option you want and choose ‘Apply and Maintain Formatting’ from the drop-down list.

 Drop-down list with Apply and Maintain Formatting shown in a red box